 Accessing MySQL Workbench

-Once MySQL Workbench is installed, you can launch it from the terminal using the command mysql-workbench
+Once MySQL Workbench is installed, you can launch it from the terminal using the command mysql-workbench or locate it in your application menu to start managing your databases.

 Troubleshooting Common Issues